d4xyjen/jedi/README.md

 <br/>

 ## Overview
-Welcome to our official repository, home to Jedi's official source code, documentation, and releases.
+Welcome to Jedi's official repository, home to source code, documentation, and releases.
 <br/>
 Jedi is an open-source, high performance .NET game service project for Fiesta Online.
 Built with modern architecture and practices in mind, Jedi offers players a refreshing and revamped gameplay experience, while also improving heavily on the core aspects of the game.
 <br/>